Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the immiscible phase

+In the presence of correlations [Figs. \ref{Fig:Dens_0p2_1p2} (c), (d)], the density of both components exhibits the same qualitative behavior as for the MF evolution, but with some differences which are mainly manifested at later evolution times $(t>40)$.
+Density humps and dips form on top of the density profiles of the impurities and the bath respectively.
+These structures differ in their number, position and amplitude from the ones identified within the MF approach as can be seen by comparing Fig. \ref{Fig:Dens_0p2_1p2} (a) and (c) as well as Fig. \ref{Fig:Dens_0p2_1p2} (b) and (d) e.g. at $t\simeq 100$.

-More precisely the aforementioned dips and humps present in the MF scenario [see e.g. Fig. \ref{Fig:Snapshots} (b)] resemble the formation of dark-bright (DB) solitons in binary mixtures, where the bright solitons are effectively trapped by the dark ones building upon the bath density \cite{Kevrekidis,Yan,Busch,Middelkamp,Alvarez,Alejandro}.
-To further support this argument, we perform a fit on the densities of both species at $t=98$ with $\Omega=0.05$, i.e. in the immiscible phase [see the dashed green lines in Fig. \ref{Fig:Snapshots} (b)], using the exact single DB soliton wavefunction in the limit where all interactions among and within the species are equal, i.e. the so-called Manakov limit \cite{Yan,Lia2}.
+More precisely the aforementioned dips and humps present in the MF scenario [see e.g. Fig. \ref{Fig:Dens_0p2_1p2} (a), (b) at $t=98$] resemble the formation of DB solitons in binary mixtures, where the bright solitons are effectively trapped by the dark ones building upon the bath density \cite{Kevrekidis,Yan,Busch,Middelkamp,Alvarez,Alejandro}.
+To further support this argument, we perform a fit on the densities of both species at $t=98$ with $\Omega=0.05$, i.e. in the immiscible phase, using the exact single DB soliton wavefunction in the limit where all interactions among and within the species are equal, i.e. the so-called Manakov limit \cite{Yan,Lia2}.
 The corresponding ansatz for the dark soliton reads

 while for the bright component it has the following form